ab2005/carnd-path-planning/project-plan.md

 }
 ```

-### Planner
+## The Planner

-Current implementation uses a simple state machine and a planning scheme to control the car.
+Our implementation uses a simple planning scheme with a state machine to control the car.
 The car will prefer to stay in the current lane and drive in constant speed close to speed limit.
-If there is a car ahead in a close proximity with a slower speed then check if we can pass the car on the left ot right lane.
-If both lanes are available chose the lane with the highest score.
-If passing is not possible then slow down remaing in the same lane following the car ahead.
+If there is a car ahead in a close proximity with a slower speed then check if it is safe to pass on the left ot right lane.
+If both lanes are available for passing the car ahead we chose the lane with the highest score.
+The score is computed based on the front/back cars speed and distance.
+If passing on both left and right lanes is not safe then we slow down and remain in the same lane following the car ahead accelerating when we have enough space ahead.

 ## Result and Reflection

-There are two parts of this project: one is how to generate smooth trajectories that meet the minimum requirement, another one is to plan a feasible trajectory for the car to drive as fast as possible avoiding incidents.
-Big parts of effort were generating smooth trajectories and tuning up state transitioining.
+There are two parts of this project: one is how to generate smooth trajectories that meet the minimum requirement, another one is how to plan a feasible trajectory for the car to drive as fast as possible below the speed limit avoiding incidents.
+Big parts of effort are generating smooth trajectories and tuning up state transitioining.
+We were able to run 48 miles without accidents on the project track [`data/highway_map.csv`](data/highway_map.csv) using [Term 3 Simulator v1.2](https://github.com/udacity/self-driving-car-sim/releases/tag/T3_v1.2).
+We also were able to run 4 out 5 races on Bosch'c Path Planning Challenge track [`data/highway_map_bosch1.scv`](data/highway_map_bosch1.scv) using [Bosch Challenge Track 1 simulator](https://github.com/udacity/Bosch-Challenge/releases/tag/v1.0)

 Future work should include:

 Combine with MPC to find optimized trajectory.
 With MPC, using cost function we will be able to limit the speed and acceleration, and their variations.
 Implement a complete state machine to handle different sceneraios that could cause accidents.
 More traffic information should be incorporated in making decision on state change.